 If your veggie plants are lush and healthy, but they don’t produce much food, it probably means there’s a lack of bees visiting your garden.

 In this post, I’m going to show you exactly how to attract bees to your vegetable garden by planting flowers.
 Plus I’ll give you tons of tips, ideas, and advice too.

 How Bees Help Your Vegetables Grow

-A long time ago, when I was a newbie gardener, I read an article that a woman wrote about how, when she first started out gardening, she had never been a fan of flower gardening.
+A long time ago, when I was a newbie gardener, I read an article that a woman wrote about how, when she first started out gardening, she had never been a fan of growing flowers.

-She had a huge vegetable garden and that was her gardening passion.
-In fact, she said that at that time, there were hardly any flowering plants in her yard at all.
-She also said that none of her neighbors were gardeners either.
+She had a huge vegetable garden and that was her true passion.
+At that time, there were hardly any flowers in her yard at all.
+In face, she also said she was the only gardener in her neighborhood.

-I’m not sure what her “A Ha” moment was, but somehow she realized that the problem with her vegetable garden was the fact that she didn’t have any other flowering plants in her yard to attract the bees and other pollinators.
+I’m not sure what her “A ha” moment was, but somehow she realized that the problem was the fact that she didn’t have any other flowering plants in her yard to attract the bees and other pollinators.

-Since realizing this, she started adding plants that attract bees to her gardens and swears that this has made all the difference in her vegetable garden production.
+After realizing this, she began adding plants that they love the most.
+The result?
+She swears that this one change has made all the difference in the amount of food her vegetable produces.